Finally, the wedding day!

 party.
 He was rocking a baby in his hands.
 “Hey, where’s she?”

-Justin’s jaw dropped.
+Justin’s mouth fell open.
 “Are you serious?
 She asked me to hold the baby so she could use the bathroom.
 What did she say?”

-“She just handed Katelyn the results of the DNA and said the baby is yours, then ran out.”
+“She just handed Katelyn the results of the paternity test and said the baby was yours, then ran out.”
 Ryan looked around.
 “I think she’s up to something.
-We should find her as quickly as possible.”
+We should find her as quickly as

-One of the security guards volunteered information.
+One of the security guards moved closer.
 “If you’re talking about that lady who gave you the baby, she’s run back to her room.”

 Justin turned to the guard.
 “Her room?”